-In this session, Mark Winteringham will be joined by Maaike Brinkhof, where they will revisit Maaike's talk from TestBash Brighton 2019.
+In this session, Mark Winteringham was joined by Maaike Brinkhof, where they revisited Maaike's talk from TestBash Brighton 2019.

 Here's what Maaike had to say back in 2019:

 "For a while now, the motto for agile testers has been: ‘acquire more technical skills so you can support the team better’.
 However, you almost never hear the motto for developers: ‘improve your testing skills so you can support the team better’.
 Even in an agile context, you still see testers doing the bulk, if not all, of the non-automated testing.

 But wouldn’t it be more effective if the testers teach the whole team how to explore?
 Can you imagine the power of a whole team being able to test an application effectively?